 Generator controls such as, but not limited to, automatic generation control (AGC), generation excitation [e.g. automatic voltage regulation (AVR) and power system stabilizers (PSS)], fast valving, and speed governing

-The NERC Implementation Plan allows up to 24 months (until March 31, 2019) to identify any existing scheme that was not previously classified as a RAS, but is a RAS under the new definition and to upgrade those schemes, if needed, to comply with the applicable Reliability Standards.
-Two examples of existing non-RAS classifications that will be RAS under the new definition may include centrally controlled Under Voltage Load Shedding (previously perhaps classified as a simple UVLS scheme), and cross-tripping schemes that trip elements based on unacceptable conditions that impact Elements that are not tripped.

-The new RAS Standard PRC-012-2 also introduces a Standard specific term, RAS-entity - the Transmission Owner, Generator Owner, or Distribution Provider that owns all or part of a RAS, asserting that all owners of RAS components are RAS-entities.
+The new RAS Standard PRC-012-2 also introduce the term RAS-entity - the Transmission Owner, Generator Owner, or Distribution Provider that owns all or part of a RAS, asserting that all owners of RAS components are RAS-entities.
 NERC chose this term to keep all entities accountable for coordination and cooperation with RAS in an effort to enhance reliability.

-The RWG recommends that entities apply this new definition to schemes in their operating area to determine if they qualify as RAS and have applicability to the numerous RAS related Requirements in the NERC Standards.
+All NERC-regulated entities are required to apply this new definition to schemes in their operating area that qualify as RAS and have applicability to the numerous RAS related Requirements in the NERC Standards.

-Common RAS Control Principles
+2.0 Common RAS Control Principles